otrevizo/R/machine_learning/logistic_reg_LDA_QDA_classification.md

 # Continued based on ISLR 4.6.2 p.156-158
 #

-# Get the probability that the device is located in Room #3
 glm.probs <- predict(glm.fit, newdata = df.test, type = "response")

 # Per ISLR, we need contrasts() and use the variable as a logical vector.